VertexAgentBuilder/gcp_backend/README.md

 - `WarrantyReturns` agent asks for the `customer_id`

-**User**: "My customer_id is 9p0q1r2s3t4u5v6w"
+**User**: "Yeah sure!
+My ID is 3r4s5t6u7v8w9x0y"

 - `WarrantyReturns` agent fetches the customer's previous logs and activities using `customerlogs` tool.
+- From the logs, it is found that the user has availed the warranty for the product.

-**User**: "The product is a laptop and in the warranty portal it is showing that the warranty is yet to be activated.
+**User**: "But in the warranty portal it is showing that the warranty is yet to be activated.
 But, I have already activated it."

 - `WarrantyReturns` agent fetches the similar conversations from the database using `similarconv` tool.
-- `WarrantyReturns` agent asks for serial number and the date of purchase

-**User**: "The serial number is 123456789 and the date of purchase is 2022-01-01"

 - `WarrantyReturns` agent provides the user with the necessary information.
-- 'WarrantyReturns' agent says 'It seems that you have not activated the warranty for the product.
-I will help you with the activation process.'

-**User**: "Thank you for the information.
-I will activate the warranty.
+**User**: "Thank you for your assistance."

 - `WarrantyReturns` asks for if there is anything else the user wants to know

-**User**: "No"
+**User**: "No, that's all.
+Thank you for your help."

 - Handover to `MainChat` agent. `MainChat` agent asks if the user is satisfied with the answer.